wcm-io/wcm-io-wcm/parsys/src/site/markdown/usage.md

 * **wcmio:parsysParagraphNoDecorationWcmMode**: Can be set to a list of WCM modes.
 When one of the given WCM modes is active, the decoration tag for the paragraph items is not rendered.

+* **wcmio:parsysParagraphValidate**: If set to true, each paragraph item is validated.
+If it is not valid, it's hidden when `wcmmode=disabled`.
+To validate the paragraph item a Sling Model has to be implemented registered to the adapter `io.wcm.wcm.parsys.ParsysItem` and the resource type of the paragraph item's resource.

 * **wcmio:parsysWrapperElement**: Sets the element name to be used for the element wrapping the whole paragraph system.
 If not set no wrapping element is generated for the paragraph system.

 * **wcmio:parsysWrapperCss**: Defines custom CSS classes to be set on the wrapper element.